git-town/git-town/website/src/preferences/bitbucket-username.md

 ## config file

-Since your API token is confidential, you cannot add it to the config file.
+Since usernames are user specific, you cannot add them to the config file.

 ## Git metadata